Generalized Frobenius Number of Three Variables: Introduction

 In this work, we will focus on a generalization of the Frobenius number.
 For a given non-negative integer $s$, let be the largest integer such that the number of expressions that can be represented by $a_1, a_2, \ldots, a_k$ is at most $s$.
 Notice that $g(a_1, a_2, \ldots, a_k)= g(a_1, a_2, \ldots, a_k;0)$.
 That means all integers bigger than $g(A;s)$ have at least $s+1$ representations.
 The $g(A;s)$ is called \emph{the generalized Frobenius number}.
 Furthermore, $g(A;s)$ is well-defined (i.e. bounded above) (see \cite{Fukshansky-Schurmann-Bounds_on})

 As a generalization of \eqref{eq:twovariableclassical}, for $A = (a,b)$ and $s \in\mathbb{Z}_{\geq0}$, (see \cite{Beck_Robins}), an exact formula for $g(A,s) = g(a,b;s)$ is given by

-In general, we have $d\big( g(A;s);A \big) \leq s$, but in the case $|A| = 2$ one can show that actually $d\big( g(A;s);A \big) = s$.
+In general, we have $d\big( g(A;s);A \big) \leq s$, but in the case $|A| = 2$ followed by Theorem 1 in Beck and Robins \cite{Beck_Robins} one can show that actually $d\big( g(A;s);A \big) = s$.
 Similar to the $s=0$ case, exact formulas for the generalized Frobenius number in the cases $k\geq 3$ are still unknown.
 For $k=3$ exact formulas are just known for special cases.
 For example, there are explicit results in the case of triangular numbers \cite{Komatsu-triangular}, repunits \cite{Komatsu-The Frobenius number repunits} and Fibonacci numbers \cite{Komatsu-Ying-Frob_Fibonacci}.
 Recently, Binner \cite{Binner-binner2021bounds} provide bounds for the number of solutions $a_{1}x_{1}+ a_{2}x_{2} + a_{3}x_{3} = n$ and use these bounds to solve $g(a_{1},a_{2},a_{3};s)$ when $s$ is large.
 In 2022, Woods \cite{Woods-woods2022generalized} provide formulas and asymptotics for the generalized Frobenius problem using the restricted partition function.

-Our main result is the following explicit formula for a special case of the generalized Frobenius number in three variables.
+Although obtaining a general formula for three or more variables might be challenging or even impossible, this work presents Theorem \ref{Main-Thm}, which significantly generalizes the results of Komatsu \cite{Komatsu-triangular} considering three variables with certain divisibility conditions.

-\begin{theorem} Let $a_{1}, a_{2}$ and $a_{3}$ be positive integers with $\gcd(a_{1},a_{2},a_{3}) = 1$ and let $s\in\mathbb{Z}_{\geq0}$.
+\begin{theorem} Let $a_{1}, a_{2}$ and $a_{3}$ be positive integers with $\gcd(a_{1},a_{2},a_{3}) = 1$ and let $t\in\mathbb{Z}_{\geq0}$.
 If $d_{1} = gcd(a_{2},a_{3})$ and suppose that $a_{1} \equiv 0\pmod{\frac{a_{2}}{d_{1}}}$ or $a_{1} \equiv 0\pmod{\frac{a_{3}}{d_{1}}}$, then

 \end{theorem} \begin{remark} In Theorem \ref{Main-Thm}, the order of integers in a tuple $(a_{1},a_{2},a_{3})$ is not necessary due to symmetry of $g$.
 So, if $d_{2} = \gcd(a_{1},a_{3})$ and $a_{2} \equiv 0\pmod{\frac{a_{1}}{d_{2}}}$ or $a_{2} \equiv 0\pmod{\frac{a_{3}}{d_{2}}}$, then